AllThingsSmitty/allthingssmitty.github.io/_posts/2025-03-31-leveraging-unknown-instead-of-any-in-typescript.md

 }
 ```

-In this example, TypeScript requires an explicit check (`typeof value === "string"`) before you can safely use the string methods on `value`.
+With this, TypeScript requires an explicit check (`typeof value === "string"`) before you can safely use the string methods on `value`.
 This provides an extra layer of safety over `any`.